max-yeah/photography-website/README.md

    CREATE DATABASE photo;
    ```

-4. Create a  user 'photodev' and grant privilege.
+4. When log in mysql as root, create a  user 'photodev' and grant privilege.

    ```
    CREATE USER 'photodev'@'localhost' IDENTIFIED BY '123456';